Creating The 5 Year Vision

 Because we are developing in an agile environment with 4 week cycles, we had to quickly close on concepts and designs.
 We created different concepts for different personas such as the Senior Solution Architect, a Systems Operator, and a Business Partner.

 A business partner dashboard would need to provide an overview of multiple clients (know as tenants) and the ability to investigate specific clients easily.
-For the business partner’s clients, an iPhone app could assign ‘to do’ items to users so they can take ownership of their environment, without neededing to know internal complexities of TSM.
+For the business partner’s clients, an iPhone app could assign ‘to do’ items to users so they can take ownership of their environment, without neededing to know internal complexities of Spectrum Protect.

 Brenton brought this inclusive stewardship to IBM.
 Accessibility was designed into all concepts.
 The top half image above the red line, shows what the screen would look like to someone with green-yellow-red deficiency (Deuteranopia).
 The bottom half, shows the ‘normal’ perception.